LucaDanelutti/distributedNodeRedFlows/README.md

 ---
 ## Assignment
 ![alt text](./report/images/before_after.PNG)
+This project was developed during the course of Middleware Technologies for Distributed Systems at PoliMi (2020/2021) and received the maximum grade.
 > You are to implement an architecture that allows Node-red flows to span multiple devices.
 Normally, a Node-red flow executes locally to the machine where it is installed.
 Instead, consider multiple Node-red installations that:\